NeuromatchAcademy/course-content/tutorials/writing-tutorials.md

 # Writing tutorials for Neurmatch Academy (NMA)

+Thank you for agreeing to write tutorials for NMA!
+We're so glad you're here.
+We try to smooth out writing tutorials so you can concentrate on doing what you do best.

 ## Environment

-Tutorials need to be writen in python using jupyter notebooks, so that they can then be easily integrated into Google Colab.
+Tutorials need to be writen in python in the Google Colab environment.
 Students will use Google Colab to run the tutorials (unless Colab is unavailable in their country) to reduce setup req./library dependencies issues and provide enough compute power for resource intensive tutorials (e.g. deep learning tutorials).

-## Structure
+## Tutorial structure

 There will be 4 tutorials per day.
 Each tutorial aims to be short and concise (15-20 minutes max.), it is therefore essential to limit the amount of text and code present on-screen to the bare minimum required for understanding.
 We want students to focus on understanding the core concepts of the course, rather than focusing on data manipulation, plotting, etc. The rule of thumb is that students will need to write *3 lines of code per tutorial*.